KingOfSpades/KingOfSpades-old/_posts/2022-01-15-creating-a-ex280-page.md

 ```

 ## Creating the page
 Next up I created a page in `_tabs` with some content explaining what the page was about.
+It's the page you are now viewing and it's located at [`_tabs`](https://github.com/KingOfSpades/KingOfSpades/blob/main/_tabs/ex280.md)

 ### Dynamically filling the page
 Last up was creating the overview of my [EX280](/categories/ex280/) posts on this new page.